davmac314/dinit/README.md

 service, and re-start it if it dies, and it can do this in an intelligent way, first "rolling back" all dependent services, and restarting them when their dependencies are satisfied.
 However, the precise nature of dependency relations between services is highly configurable.
+The "dinitctl" tool can be used to start or stop services and check their state (by issuing commands to the "dinit" daemon).

-Dinit includes "dinitctl", a tool to issue commands to the main Dinit process in order to start or stop services and check their state, as well as a "shutdown" program (with scripts "halt" and "reboot") to manage shutting down and restarting the system.
+Dinit is designed to run as either as a system service manager (runs as root, uses system paths for configuration etc) or a user process (runs as a user, uses paths in the user's home directory by default).

 Dinit is designed to work on POSIXy operating systems such as Linux and OpenBSD.
 It is written in C++ and uses the [Dasynq](http://davmac.org/projects/dasynq/)